 Adobe Audience Finder

 - You qualify for a listing on the Experience Cloud Exchange site.
 The site gives your company exposure to people who are looking for Adobe product integrations.
-To create an application listing that will show in the Adobe Exchange please login to the Partner Portal.
+To create an application listing that will show in the Adobe Technology Partner Program please login to the Partner Portal.
 Once logged in click on the Application Listing button next to your name.
 Then click on create listing and follow through the screens.
 Before you start though, it will be helpful to read through the App Submission Guideline to learn how to submit the most powerful listing.
 One question we get quite often is about the Featured Image that is included in the Application Listing, this is an image that should stand alone to promote your brand and product.
-This logo is what shows when you or someone else shares your Exchange listing in social media or messengers, so you want to make sure it represents your brand and product well.
+This logo is what shows when you or someone else shares your Technology Partner Program listing in social media or messengers, so you want to make sure it represents your brand and product well.

 - You receive access to Adobe icons and partner badges that you can use on your website and your promotional materials.